 *Here at LCIA we are convinced that worship must transcend a mere moment and begin to bleed into every part of our lives.
 Our view is that worship is a way of life that truly honors God and we are determined to live it.

 Hospitality or outreach is a wonderful means of not only sharing the love of Christ in a practical way, but also it provides us an opportunity to build friendships and share the gospel.
 To be clear, though showing the love of Christ to others through good works is important, it is not sharing the gospel.

 Here we feel hospitality/outreach can be one means to that end.
 So to us, outreach is all about serving our local community.
 We want people to feel God's love through our hospitable service.

 Hebrews 13:2 gives us a beautiful picture of outreach: “Do not neglect to show hospitality to strangers, for thereby some have entertained angels unaware."

-*Here at RC we are committed to seeing outreach as an opportunity to serve others, extend our Christian culture and share the love of God.
+*Here at LCIA we are committed to seeing outreach as an opportunity to serve others, extend our Christian culture and share the love of God.